They're Back: Brady and Patriots win AFC, 36-17 vs Steelers

 The Tom Brady redemption tour is headed to the Super Bowl.

+Brady threw for a franchise playoff-best 384 yards and three touchdowns in a 36-17 rout of the helpless Pittsburgh Steelers on Sunday in New England's sixth consecutive AFC championship game.

-The Patriots are early 3-point favorites heading to face Atlanta in two weeks in Houston, seeking their fifth NFL title with Brady at quarterback and Bill Belichick as coach.
+The Patriots, who have won nine in a row, are early 3-point favorites heading to face Atlanta in two weeks in Houston, seeking their fifth NFL title with Brady at quarterback and Bill Belichick as coach.
 Belichick's seventh appearance in a Super Bowl will be a record for a head coach.

 Brady was banned by NFL Commissioner Roger Goodell when New England (16-2) went 3-1 to open the schedule.

-Chris Hogan was his main weapon.
+He punctuated that in dreary weather similar to the 2014 conference title game that precipitated the deflated footballs investigation by flattening Pittsburgh's secondary.

+"This is my motivation right here, all these fellas in front of me, these guys," Brady said, pointing to his teammates and ignoring mentions of "Deflategate."
+"The boys showed up to play today."

+Brady's main weapon was Chris Hogan.
 The previously unheralded receiver found open spaces everywhere on the field against a leaky secondary.
 Hogan caught nine balls for 180 yards and two scores.

+"It's been a long journey, but I've worked really hard to get to this point," said the product of Monmouth — yes, Monmouth.
+"I couldn't be happier to get to be a part of this thing, this team — this whole thing."

 Top wideout Julian Edelman added eight receptions for 118 yards and a touchdown as Brady tied Joe Montana's playoff record with nine three-TD passing performances.
 Brady also had his 11th 300-yard postseason game, extending his NFL record, completing 32 of 42 throws.